Passion + Physical Exercise = Health Benefits Multiplied

 - The list goes on...

-I love golf, skiing, biking, and even the simple pleasure of brisk walking with my pedometer on.
-Every time I spot a pedometer on a patient or a person I know, I love to pull my own pedometer out and compare our steps as a little friendly competition, which is a great motivator.
+I love golf, skiing, biking, and even the simple pleasure of brisk walking.
 Lately, I’ve started to lifts weights and work on bench pressing.
 My youngest son, Grayson tells me “Mom, you don’t need to work on your pecs.”
 I tell him, “Mostly EVERYONE needs to work on EVERY muscle in their entire body."
 Even though the weight I lift pales in comparison to my three very athletic and muscle endowed sons, I’ve noticed my golf drive is noticeably longer.
 I never used to have trouble finding my golf ball because it never went too far.
 Now there are actually times it’s gone far enough that I can’t spot my pink golf ball on the luscious fairway or even the green!

 Physical activity is so important at all ages and stages of life.